Carol Burnett: 1967–1978: The Carol Burnett Show

 A true variety show, The Carol Burnett Show struck a chord with viewers.
 Among other subjects, it parodied films (Went with the Wind! for Gone with the Wind), television (As the Stomach Turns for the soap opera As the World Turns) and commercials.
 There were also frequent musical numbers.
 Burnett and her team struck gold with the original sketch "The Family", which eventually was spun off into the television show Mama's Family, starring Vicki Lawrence.
 She opened most shows with an impromptu question-and-answer session with the audience, lasting a few minutes, during which she often demonstrated her ability to humorously ad lib.
 On numerous occasions, she obliged when asked to perform her trademark Tarzan yell.
 She ended each show by tugging on her left ear, which was a message to her grandmother.
 This was done to let her know that she was doing well and that she loved her.
 During the show's run, her grandmother died.
 On an Intimate Portrait episode about Burnett, she tearfully recalled her grandmother's last moments: "She said to my husband Joe from her hospital bed 'Joe, you see that spider up there?'
 There was no spider, but Joe said he did anyhow.
 She said 'Every few minutes a big spider jumps on that little spider and they go at it like rabbits!!'
 And then she died.
 There's laughter in everything!"
-She continued the tradition of tugging her ear.
+Burnett continued the tradition of tugging her ear.

 The show ceased production in 1978.
 Four post-script episodes were produced and aired on ABC during the summer of 1979 under the title Carol Burnett & Company.
 The productions used essentially the same format and, with the exception of Harvey Korman and Lyle Waggoner, the same supporting cast.
 Beginning in 1977, the comedy sketches of her series were edited into half-hour episodes for syndication entitled Carol Burnett and Friends, which for many years proved to be extremely popular in syndication.
 In the digital age, the series began airing on MeTV in January 2015.

-The show's enduring popularity surprised many when a 2001 retrospective containing outtakes and discussions with the cast, and a tribute to Bob Mackie, drew in 30 million viewers, topping the Emmy Awards as well as all but the final game of that year's World Series.
+Burnett starred in a few films while her variety show was running, including Pete 'n' Tillie (1972) and The Front Page (1974).
+She was nominated for an Emmy in 1974 for her role in the drama 6 Rms Riv Vu.
+The show's enduring popularity surprised many when a 2001 retrospective containing outtakes and discussions with the cast, and a tribute to Bob Mackie, who designed all of the costumes that appeared on the show and enhanced outfits with comedic touches, drew in 30 million viewers, topping the Emmy Awards as well as all but the final game of that year's World Series.
 Her Grammy-winning memoir In Such Good Company is about the show, and Burnett tells about how it was developed, with anecdotes about improvisations, the cast, crew, and guests.